 The numbness from the local anesthetic will wear off in 3 or 4 hours.
 When this occurs, there may be some discomfort.
 Take aspirin, Tylenol or a prescribed pain medication until the pain is no longer bothersome.
 The discomfort may last from a few hours to a few days.

-It is important to make an appointment to see you doctor after the hemorrhoid is removed so that you can be checked for proper healing.
-Also, the doctor can check any part of the anorectal area which might not have been completely examined earlier because of the pain from the swollen outer hemorrhoid.
+It is important to make an appointment to see your doctor after the hemorrhoid is removed so that you can be checked for proper healing.
+Also, the doctor can check any part of the anorectal area that might not have been completely examined earlier because of the pain from the swollen outer hemorrhoid.

 If you believe you are bleeding excessively or have other questions or problems, please feel free to call our office and speak with one of the physicians.